Frequently Asked Questions

 All the clinics I want are full.
 How can I get an appointment quickly?

-If you cannot wait until one of the regional clinics and you can travel to Mr Birch's full- time consulting rooms in Braunston (NN11 7JG), you will get in far sooner than waiting for a regional clinic.
-The Braunston clinic runs on most Mondays and Wednesdays as well as Thursday mornings.
+If you cannot wait until one of the regional clinics and you can travel to Dr Birch's clinic in Braunston (NN11 7JG), you will get an appointment far sooner there rather than waiting for a regional clinic.
 Contact his PA, Kathy (07534 609934) to book the appointment.

 What should I wear?